Anqi0607/data-engineering-zoomcamp/airflow/homework/README.md

 Use the same frequency and the start date as for the yellow taxi dataset

 Question: how many DAG runs are green for data in 2019 after finishing everything?
+`12 runs, since there is 12 monthly data for 2019`

 Note: when processing the data for 2020-01 you probably will get an error.
 It's up to you to decide what to do with it - for Week 3 homework we won't need 2020 data.